There’s no shortage of amazing things to experience in Iceland, but the problem is having the time to fit in everything.

 16. Into the Glacier, Langjokull

 A day-trip from Reykjavik, head inside the world’s longest man-made ice cave, which happens to be located inside the world’s second largest glacier.
-Newly opened in 2015, the tour lasts almost a full day, but the time you have inside the cave is little over an hour so you can say the journey getting there is a large part of the adventure.
+Opened in 2015, the tour lasts almost a full day, but the time you have inside the cave is little over an hour so you can say the journey getting there is a large part of the adventure.
 The scenery alone offers killer views of Iceland, but the aspect of the journey that really, really raises the bar is the mode of transport – a whopping monster truck.

 Further reading: Into the Glacier – Inside the World’s Longest Man-Made Ice Cave